Stem Cell Therapy

 Performed by our team of fellowship-trained doctors, stem cell therapy is an innovative way to use the body's capability to heal itself to treat sports injuries and chronic painful orthopedic problems of the shoulder, elbow, hand/wrist, hip, knee, or foot/ankle.
 Many patients visit us after exhausting all other options and want an alternative to surgery.
 Most noteworthy, in tissues like bone and muscle, stem cell therapy can actually generate replacements for cells that are lost through injury, disease or normal wear and tear.

 Stem cell treatments ease discomfort and contain growth factors that may actually replace damaged cells, while simultaneously providing restorative healing to the tissue.
-To aid and increase mobility, the injections contain hyaluronic acid, which lubricate joints and tendons.

 What Conditions Can Stem Cell Therapy Treat?